 The journey moves towards the mainland, and into the city of Madurai.
 The prime centre of Tamil culture, literature, art, music, and dance, Madurai has flourished through the centuries and has preserved its tradition of celebrating culture through the confluence of poets and artists, even today.
 The Meenakshi temple with its towering gopurams, sculpted brightly from stories of the past, stands tall in the proud blue sky.

 In the Periyar basin, the deep jungles of Thekkady are home to a variety of species of indigenous flora and fauna including the mighty Indian tiger, elephants, deer, and langur to name a few.
 The Periyar National Park has sounds of local birds and gurgles of streams which can be explored by walks, treks, and the cradling bamboo rafts on the river.

 Trail through thick forests to the pristine backwaters of Kerala in the little town of Alleppey.
-Known as the ‘Venice of the East’, the lush and graceful backwaters of Alappuzha, anglicised as ‘Alleppey’, provide a rare respite from the bustle of cities.
+The lush and graceful backwaters of Alappuzha, anglicised as ‘Alleppey’, provide a rare respite from the bustle of cities.
 Cruise through the backwaters in the unique houseboats, or visit the temple by the lake known for its beautiful architecture.
 Unwind on the untouched beaches of the town before continuing to the busy city of Cochin.